Oral Cancer Screenings – Inwood Village, TX

 What Does My Dentist Look for During a Screening?

-Dr. Brownlee will check for any swelling, bumps, asymmetries, ulcerations, or other abnormalities on your face and in your mouth.
-He also may ask if you’ve noticed any of the symptoms above or if you have any concerns about your oral health.
+Dr. Prida will check for any swelling, bumps, asymmetries, ulcerations, or other abnormalities on your face and in your mouth.
+She also may ask if you’ve noticed any of the symptoms above or if you have any concerns about your oral health.
 He never wants to find cancer but detecting the early signs could save your life.
 If he does find any symptoms that could tip off cancer, he may order a biopsy for further investigation.
 This screening is built-in as part of your routine checkup to provide you with good oral and overall health.

 What Should I Expect During My Screening?